-- Phase 1(6 months): EUR 2-3 million total, Feasibility, Early System Design and Prototype open exclusively to individual EU companies.
-Supports early system validation, prototype delivery (minimum TRL 4-5), and an industrialisation roadmap with clearly indicated major milestones.
-Up to 10 participants in total will be selected in this phase for both categories (see scope below). - Phase 2(up to 48 months): EUR 27-28 million total, system development, integration and real-life demonstrators.
-This phase targets advanced system development, integration, validation and demonstration under realistic operational conditions at TRL 7-8, with end-user involvement.
-The selected companies from Phase 1 should form small consortia that should include at least two more partners from different Member States or Associated Countries comprising: - o One lead user from a relevant application domain, - o One system provider, - o Optionally, a system integrator.
+- Phase 1 (6 months): Phase 1 is exclusively open to individual legal entities (for example universities, companies or RTOs) from EU, EEA and Associated countries which have passed the evaluation.
+Phase 1 supports early system validation, prototype delivery (minimum TRL 4-5), and an industrialisation roadmap with clearly indicated major milestones.
+Proposals will be selected in this phase in total for both categories to move to phase 2. - Phase 2 (up to 48 months):.
+This phase targets advanced system development, integration, validation and demonstration under realistic operational conditions at TRL 8, with end-user involvement.
+The selected participants from Phase 1 should form small consortia including at least two more partners from different Member States or Associated Countries comprising: - o One lead user from a relevant application domain, - o One system provider, - o Optionally, a system integrator.